zingale/phy504/docs/source/poisson-relax.rst

    Our 1-d finite difference grid

-Here we represent the discrete value of $\phi$ with a subscript:
+Here we represent the discrete value of :math:`\phi` with a subscript:

 .. math::